 We are suspending Worship Services through December 13.
 We must look to the health of one another, so we are going back to having virtual worship on our website.
 As things change, we will keep you informed.

 Our aim is to minimize the risk for all who wish to attend these worship service.
 Only attend if you feel comfortable coming to church during this time.
 We do ask that you wear a mask entering the building and during the service.
 There will be masks available in case you do not have one.
 There will be hand sanitizer at several locations.

 We are having worship in the Parish hall.
 Chairs are spaced out in order to maintain distancing.
 We ask that you sit in family/household units during worship.
-Communion is not being celebrated yet.
+Holy Communion is being celebrated.
 The bulletin is being projected onto a screen.
 We are speaking together, but not singing.

 We are still posting the Sunday Worship Bulletin to our website and our Facebook page.

 We will continue to monitor the virus situation and make changes as needed or required.
 We appreciate your patience, support and prayers as we continue to meet together for worship.